nautobot/nautobot-plugin-ssot-servicenow/README.md

 - `username`: Username to access this instance
 - `password`: Password to access this instance

+There is also the option of omitting these settings from `PLUGINS_CONFIG` and instead defining them through the UI at `/plugins/ssot-servicenow/config/` (reachable by navigating to **Plugins > Installed Plugins** then clicking the "gear" icon next to the *Nautobot SSoT ServiceNow* entry) using Nautobot's standard UI and [secrets](https://nautobot.readthedocs.io/en/stable/core-functionality/secrets/) functionality.

+> If you configure the plugin's settings in `PLUGINS_CONFIG`, those values will take precedence over any configuration in the UI.

 ## Questions

 For any questions or comments, please check the [FAQ](FAQ.md) first and feel free to swing by the [Network to Code slack channel](https://networktocode.slack.com/) (channel #networktocode).